Radeon X1000 series: X1650 series

 The X1650 series has two parts: the X1650 Pro uses the RV535 core (which is a RV530 core manufactured on the newer 80 nm process), and has both a lower power consumption and heat output than the X1600.
-The other part, the X1650XT, uses the newer RV570 core (also known as the RV560) though it has lower processing power (note that the fully equipped RV570 core powers the X1950Pro, a high-performance card) to match its main competitor, Nvidia's 7600GT.
+The other part, the X1650XT/X1650GT, uses the newer RV570 core (also known as the RV560) though it has lower processing power (note that the fully equipped RV570 core powers the X1950Pro, a high-performance card) to match its main competitor, Nvidia's 7600GT.
+There's also Radeon X1650, which technically belongs to the previous generation of X1600, because it uses old 90nm RV530 core.
+If you look closely at the specs, it's basically renamed Radeon X1600 Pro with DDR2 memory.

 X1800 series

-Originally the flagship of the X1000 series, the X1800 series was released with mild reception due to the rolling release and the gain by its competitor at that time, NVIDIA's GeForce 7 Series.
+Originally the flagship of the X1000 series, the X1800 series was released with mild reception due to the rolling release and the gain by its competitor at that time, NVIDIA's GeForce 7 series.
 When the X1800 entered the market in late 2005, it was the first high-end video card with a 90 nm GPU.
 ATI opted to fit the cards with either 256 MB or 512 MB on-board memory (foreseeing a future of ever growing demands on local memory size).
 The X1800XT PE was exclusively on 512 MB on-board memory.
 The X1800 replaced the R480-based Radeon X850 as ATI's premier performance GPU.

 With R520's delayed release, its competition was far more impressive than if the chip had made its originally scheduled spring/summer release.
 Like its predecessor, the X850, the R520 chip carries 4 "quads", which means it has similar texturing capability at the same clock speed as its ancestor and the NVIDIA 6800 series.
 Unlike the X850, the R520's shader units are vastly improved: they are Shader Model 3 capable, and received some advancements in shader threading that can greatly improve the efficiency of the shader units.
 Unlike the X1900, the X1800 has 16 pixel shader processors and equal ratio of texturing to pixel shading capability.
 The chip also increases the vertex shader number from six on the X800 to eight.
 With the 90 nm low-K fabrication process, these high-transistor chips could still be clocked at very high frequencies, which allows the X1800 series to be competitive with GPUs with more pipelines but lower clock speeds, such as the NVIDIA 7800 and 7900 series that use 24 pipelines.

 The X1800 was quickly replaced by the X1900 because of its delayed release.
 The X1900 was not behind schedule, and was always planned as the "spring refresh" chip.
 However, due to the large quantity of unused X1800 chips, ATI decided to kill one quad of pixel pipelines and sell them off as the X1800GTO.